Pressure ulcers (pressure sores)

 - Drowsy or unconscious

-- Recovering after a surgery
+- Recovering after an operation

 - Experiencing restricted movement due to a serious injury such as a broken hip